seb1458/seb1458.github.io/_posts/220903-SWD/2022-09-03-swdTutorial.md

 # Maps and pie charts

-The last attempt to plot the data is basically a map without any *spatial context*.
+The last attempt to plot the data was basically a map without any *spatial context*.
 We can add a background map and tweak titles, labs, and add pie charts to see where and during what time of day homicides are happening.
-Afain we need to prepare the data before plotting.
-We will use the rounded coordinates to visualize the number of cases per are.
+Again we need to prepare the data before plotting.
+We will use the rounded coordinates to visualize the number of cases per area.
 Therefore, we need to compute the ratio of daytime and nighttime cases versus total cases for one area.
 This will be the base for our pie charts.
 Afterwards, we can also use the number of cases to control the size of the pie charts.
 This sounds like a lot, but we actually need only a few lines of code.

 ```r
 ## Prepare data for plotting of a map with pie charts